 Who Needs Pay-As-You-Go Workers’ Comp?

 Most businesses with employees need workers' comp insurance, though some sole proprietors and very small businesses may be exempt depending on state rules.
-Pay-as-you-go works exceptionally well for these industries:
+Pay-as-you-go works well for these industries:

 Restaurants, landscaping companies and retail stores that hire extra staff during busy periods avoid overpaying during slow months since premiums adjust with actual payroll.